Nurul Kabir

-Nurul Kabir (নূরুল কবির) is a Bangladeshi journalist, writer, columnist, editor, and activist.
+Nurul Kabir (born 4 November 1960) is a Bangladeshi journalist, writer, columnist, editor, and activist.
 He is the editor of the outspoken Bangladeshi newspaper, New Age and the editor of the Bengali weekly Budhbar.
 Nairbachanik Swairatantra O Ganatantrer Sangram and The Red Moulana are two of his most well-known books.
+On 13 November 2025, he was elected as the President of Editors' Council.
+He was elected for a two-year term.

 Education

-Nurul Kabir received a Bachelor of Law degree from the University of Dhaka in 1983, and a Master of Arts degree in English from the same university in 1984.
+Kabir was born in the Munshiganj District of Bangladesh.
+He received a Bachelor of Law degree from the University of Dhaka in 1983, and a Master of Arts degree in English from the same university in 1984.
 Also, Nurul Kabir studied advanced journalism at the Thompson Foundation in the UK in 1988, and was awarded the Jefferson fellowship for studying journalism at the East-West Center, the University of Hawaii at Manoa, Hawaii, the US, in 2004.

 Activism

 During his student life at Dhaka University, Nurul Kabir was a left-wing student leader and activist, who played an active role in forming the Students Committee of Action for Democracy in 1983; the Committee played a decisive role in fighting against the martial law regime during the eighties.